Mental Health Care Breaks Beyond the Clinic

 Gamifying Virtual Health in Goodville

-Stork Limited and the World Health Organization have collaborated to launch a new virtual healthcare worker in the globally available emotional wellbeing app ‘Goodville’.
+Stork Limited and the World Health Organisation have collaborated to launch a new virtual healthcare worker in the globally available emotional wellbeing app ‘Goodville’.
 With a focus on delivering physical and emotional wellbeing tips & advice, the new character Florence is helping to deliver easy access to health care services in a safe and approachable environment.

 Read more here